 A five-round burst from a German gun struck Gunther in the left temple.
 He died instantly.
 His body collapsed in the mud.
 The time was 10:59 a.m.

 General John Pershing, chief of the American Expeditionary Forces, officially recorded Gunther as the last American soldier to die in World War I, although the death toll would climb as it took several days for the news to reach remote battlefronts around the globe.

 According to author Joseph Persico, Gunther was one of at least 2,738 troops and 320 Americans to die on the Western Front in the war’s final day, most of them in the six hours between the armistice signing and enactment.
-Persico wrote in Eleventh Month, Eleventh Day, Eleventh Hour that the death toll surpassed the daily average on the Western Front and total casualties surpassed those on D-Day.
+Persico wrote in Eleventh Month, Eleventh Day, Eleventh Hour that the death toll surpassed the daily average on the Western Front.
 “It seems so foolish,” Corporal Harold Pierce wrote of his experience on the war’s final day, “to keep up the killing till the last minute.”

 Gunther’s was one last confusing death that epitomized a confusing war.
 “He probably felt shamed by his demotion to private and felt this somehow dishonored his family.
 He was trying to redeem himself, and when shots rang out he alone raced forward,” Aikman says.
 “I believe his final resting place, Most Holy Redeemer Cemetery in Baltimore, Maryland, is perfectly named for what he was trying to accomplish.”

 If Gunther charged the German machine-gun nest to regain his stripes, it worked.
-In addition to receiving the Distinguished Service Star, he was posthumously reinstated to sergeant in 1923.
+In addition to receiving the Distinguished Service Cross, he was posthumously reinstated to sergeant in 1923.